Neshat Esfahani: Political stage and later life

-When Neshat reached the age of forty-three, due to rumours of his poetical gift, he was invited to move to the capital Tehran by Fath-Ali Shah Qajar (1797-1834) in order to become a secretary in his court.
-Then, in 1809–1810, Neshat replaced Mirza Reza Qoli Nava'i as the head of the royal chancellery (monshi ol-mamalek) of Fath-Ali Shah, and received the title of Mo'tamed-ol-Dowleh.
-Hereafter, Neshat found himself very often in the company of the ruling Shah, Fath-Ali Shah, and it appears that from this period on until his death he increasingly drew the most important aspects of government into his own hands.
+When Neshat reached the age of forty-three, due to rumours of his poetical gift, he was invited to move to the capital Tehran by Fath-Ali Shah Qajar in order to become a secretary in his court.
+In 1809–1810, Neshat replaced Mirza Reza Qoli Nava'i as the head of the royal chancellery (monshi ol-mamalek) of Fath-Ali Shah, and received the title of Mo'tamed-ol-Dowleh.
+Neshat found himself very often in the company of Fath-Ali Shah, and it appears that from this period on until his death he increasingly drew the most important aspects of government into his own hands.
 He prepared and wrote the majority of the governing Shah's communications during this time, in addition to many other documents and treaties.
-Even though Neshat was a person of wealth and resources, he nonetheless racked up a debt of almost 30,000 tomans because of his reputation for generosity and hospitality.
+Although Neshat was a person of wealth and resources, he nonetheless racked up a debt of almost 30,000 tomans because of his reputation for generosity and hospitality.
 This trait came under constant rumor and attack from competing courtiers.
 Neshat's loan was ultimately settled in full by Fath-Ali Shah on his own.

 In addition to his position as a royal chancellor, Neshat also undertook numerous diplomatic missions on behalf of the Shah.
-He accompanied an Iranian mission sent by the Shah to French Emperor Napoleon Bonaparte and in 1817/8 he was sent to quell an uprising in the province of Bakharz and the fortress of Gorian near Herat, which was led by Bonyad Khan, the governor of these two towns.
+He accompanied an Iranian mission sent by the Shah to French Emperor Napoleon Bonaparte and in 1817/18 he was sent to quell an uprising in the province of Bakharz and the fortress of Gorian near Herat, which was led by Bonyad Khan, the governor of these two towns.
 Neshat was captured by the rebels while he was personally leading the Iranian army, but he was able to persuade Bonyad Khan to write a letter to Shoja-ol-Dowleh, the governor of Khorasan, and ask for pardon.
 Thus, the whole affair was resolved, and Neshat returned to Tehran.
-In 1821/2, he successfully put down another rebellion in Afghanistan.
+In 1821/22, he successfully put down another rebellion in Afghanistan.
 In October 1821, Fath-Ali Shah, mimicking European examples, founded the Ministry of Foreign Affairs of Iran, with Neshat becoming the first foreign minister of Iran.
-For four years, Neshat would hold the position.
-Together with his successor as foreign minister Hajji Mirza Abol-Hasan Khan, Neshat strongly opposed going to war with Russia in 1826, a decision which sparked enmity from the mujtahids who called for jihad against the unbelievers.
+For four years, Neshat held the position.
+Together with his successor as foreign minister Mirza Abolhassan Khan Ilchi, Neshat strongly opposed going to war with Russia in 1826, a decision which sparked enmity from the mujtahids who called for jihad against the unbelievers.
 However, this stance still did not result in Neshat losing favor from Fath-Ali Shah Qajar.